top of page

 JAMIE GOODE, WINE ANORAK

-Manfredi Family.jpeg
+Manfredi Family

-Manfredi Bottles_edited.jpg
+Manfredi Bottles

 “The tiny Il Paradiso di Manfredi farm, run by three generations of a close-knit and delightful family, makes the most soulful wines in the entire appellation… In a day when there is so much doubt over the authenticity of Brunello, and question marks over whose dark and inky Brunellos are the result of blending or of the newest generation of Sangiovese super-clones, and when so many small and large producers over-extract and over-oak their wines in an attempt to be noticed by critics, it is refreshing to discover a winery like Il Paradiso di Manfredi.
 These distinct earthy and mineral Brunellos are the real thing; they are without doubt Brunellos for connoisseurs.”